Juanvvc/crypto/slides/13-bec.md

 ![bg left:40%](images/generic/pexels-energepiccom-175045.jpg)

 - The important lawyer sends you a document, which includes a transfer order for 4M€
-* The order is signed by your boss
+- The order is signed by your boss
-* You transfer the money
+- You transfer the money
-* ...
+- ...
-* A couple of days later, your boss calls you about a unplanned money transfer you made to some unregistered location
+- A couple of days later, your boss calls you about a unauthorized money transfer you made to some unregistered location

 ---